geseib/tgwwalk/2.singleaccount/README.md

 1. From the **file** menu select **Upload Local Files...** and click **Select files** button, navigate to the key file you created earlier. _note: it should have a .pem extension_.
    ![Upload file to Cloud9](../images/cloud9-uploadfile.png)

+1. In the main panel click the **x** sign next to the **welcome** tab to close this tab.

-1. In the main panel click the + sign and launch a **New Terminal**.
-This is a bash shell on the Cloud9 Instance
+1. In the main panel click the **+** sign and launch a **New Terminal**.
+This is a bash shell on the Cloud9 Instance.

-1. move the key to the .ssh folder: mv _key_name_.pem ~/.ssh/.
+1. move the key to the .ssh folder: `mv _key_name_.pem ~/.ssh/`

-1. secure the key file: chmod 400 ~/.ssh/_key_name_.pem
+1. restrict access to the key file: `chmod 400 ~/.ssh/_key_name_.pem`

 1.From another browser tab, again navigate to the Management Console and choose **Services** then select **CloudFormation**.

-1. From the EC2 Dashboard, select **Exports** in the left hand menu and find the export for ssh to the CSR: DC1-_stack-name_-CSR-VPC and copy the **Export value**
+1. From the left-hand menu, select **Exports** in the left hand menu and find the export for ssh to the CSR: DC1-_stack-name_-CSR-VPC and copy the **Export value**
    ![ssh key and ssh to CSR](../images/cloudformation-csrssh.png)

 1. Back on the **Cloud9** Browser tab paste this into the bash shell. _note: in the command you will notice the -i reference to the pem file you just copied, this is the private half of the key pair.
 The public key is on the Cisco CSR_.
-Answer **yes** to the \*\*Are you sure you want to continue connecting (yes/no)?
+Answer **yes** to **Are you sure you want to continue connecting (yes/no)?**

-1. you now are connected to the Cisco CSR in the Datacenter VPC.
+1. You now are connected to the Cisco CSR in the Datacenter VPC.
 We will be configuring the Cisco CSR.

 1. Lets look at the Interfaces by typing a the #prompt: **show ip interface brief** or **sh ip int br** for short.
 You will see the GigabitEhternet1 which is the interface our ipsec tunnel were traverse.